-FUNimation Entertainment holds the North American license for the first three films in the Rebuild of Evangelion series.
+FUNimation Entertainment holds the North American license for the first three films in the Rebuild of Evangelion series, and GKIDS has acquired the license for the Neon Genesis Evangelion television anime series, as well as for the Death & Rebirth and The End of Evangelion anime films.

 The story of Evangelion goes back to the year 2000, when a global catastrophe known as the “Second Impact” occurred.
 During this event, Antarctica was destroyed, and half of the human population on Earth was wiped out.
 At first, most people believe the disaster occurred due to a meteorite landing on Antarctica, but it turns out the “Second Impact” was created by contact with and experimentation on what are called Angels and Adam.
 These experiments were sponsored by an organization calling itself SEELE, and the experiments were carried out by a research organization called Gehirn.

 This project, known as the Human Instrumentality Project, is headed by Gendo Ikari (the commander of NERV).
 NERV has also been secretly developing Evas, a biomechanical mecha, in Geofront; this is Gehrin’s base under Tokyo-3.
 Each Eva has its own designated pilot and operates by synchronizing the pilot’s soul and the human soul inside the Eva.
 This is done by using a liquid substance known as LCL.
 NERV is also affiliated with the Marduk Institute, which has the task of selecting the pilots for the Evas.
 The pilots who are most qualified to pilot the Evas are those conceived after the “Second Impact.”

 I have seen the entirety of the Neon Genesis Evangelion television series, both Neon Genesis Evangelion films, and the first three films in the Rebuild of Evangelion series.